CoverGenius/xcover-php/README.md

 XCover SDK is available on [Packagist](https://packagist.org/packages/covergenius/xcover-php) and the recommended way of installing it is via [Composer](https://getcomposer.org/).

+V1 releases are for PHP 7.2 or higher (but less than 8)

+V2 releases are for PHP 8

 ```bash
 composer require covergenius/xcover-php
 ```